How to download Android apps without the Play Store, and why APKMirror is the best place to get them

 This story was originally published and last updated .

-Google's Play Store is the overwhelming source of apps for most people running Android on their phones, tablets, TVs, and other devices.
-But it's not the only way you can get apps, not by a long shot.
-Unlike iOS, Android gives you the freedom to install apps from wherever you like, and we think APKMirror is the best place to get them.
-It's secure and safe — we run the site, and we stand by it — and it even offers split APK App Bundles for things you usually can't get anywhere but the Play Store, for apps like Netflix, Disney+, and other popular services.
+The Google Play Store is where you likely get most of the apps for your Android phones, tablets, TVs, and other supported devices.
+But it's definitely not the only place you can download apps.
+Unlike iOS, Android gives you a lot of freedom, and that extends to the places and ways you install your apps.
+If you're going off road and off the Play Store, we think APKMirror is the best place to get apps, because it's secure and safe — we run the site, and we stand by it — and it even offers split APK App Bundles for things you usually can't get anywhere but the Play Store, for apps like Netflix, Disney+, and other popular services.

 How to download and install apps from APKMirror